Firm: BlackEagle Partners

 Amount Raised: $200 million

 Target: $250 million

 Placement Agent: Probitas Partners

-The firm began fundraising in earnest in the second half of 2006.
-It originally planned on raising $300 million to $400 million, as previously reported in Buyouts.
-Probitas Partners, the San Francisco-based placement agent, is helping the firm raise the money.
-BlackEagle officials declined to comment.
+The firm had even higher hopes for a larger fund when it began fundraising in the second half of 2006: Back then, it planned on raising $300 million to $400 million, as previously reported in Buyouts.
+San Francisco-based Probitas Partners acted as placement agent for the pool.